mourad-tiferras2002/mourad-tiferras2002/README.md

 # Hi there 👋 I'm Mourad Tiferras
-### This is just a dummy account made for stupid accademic purpuses
+### This is just a dummy account made for n00b accademic purpuses
 ### My official account is  <a herf="https://github.com/M0R4D-Tiferras-self-learning-account"> https://github.com/M0R4D-Tiferras-self-learning-account </a>

 <!--